flschr/mbplugin-youtube-nocookie/README.md

 - [embedresponsively.com](http://embedresponsively.com)

 ## Changelog

+### 1.3.6
+- Render YouTube iframes in RSS/Atom/JSON feeds with a fallback link.

 ### 1.3.5
 - Remove support for embedding full YouTube URLs to avoid instability when rendering with Hugo.